Facts

 Held

-The Tribunal acknowledged that the property was jointly owned and the capital gains attributable to the wife could not be assessed in the husband's hands.
-However, it found that the assessee failed to adequately substantiate his claims for Section 54EC deduction and other Chapter VI-A deductions before the AO.
-Consequently, the matter was remanded to the AO for fresh adjudication, ensuring the assessee a reasonable opportunity of being heard.
+The Tribunal held that the capital gains arising from the wife's share of the jointly owned property could not be assessed in the hands of the assessee.
+However, due to the assessee's inability to adequately explain or substantiate claims for section 54EC and Chapter VI-A deductions before the AO, the matter was restored to the AO for fresh adjudication.

 Key Issues

-1. Whether capital gains from jointly owned property can be fully assessed in the hands of the husband.
-2. Whether the investment for Section 54EC deduction was made within the statutory time limit.
-3. Validity of denial of other deductions claimed under Chapter VI-A.
+Whether capital gains from a jointly owned property can be assessed in the hands of one co-owner and the validity of the exemption claimed under section 54EC when investment is alleged to be made beyond the statutory time limit.

 Sections Cited